spraakbanken/sparv/docs/user-manual/running-sparv.md

 ### `sparv run`

-To annotate a corpus, run `sparv run` from inside the corpus directory.
-This command initiates the annotation process and generates all the output formats (or *exports*) specified under `export.default` in your config file.
+`sparv run` is the primary command for annotating a corpus.
+It initiates the annotation process and generates all the output formats (or *exports*) specified under `export.default` in your config file.
 Alternatively, you can specify a particular export format, for example, `sparv run csv_export:csv`.
 To see all available output formats for your corpus, use `sparv run -l`.
 The generated output files will be stored in an `export` directory within your corpus directory.

+By using the `-j` flag, you can specify the number of parallel processes to use during the annotation process.
+For example, `sparv run -j 4` will run the annotation process with four parallel processes.
+The default value is 1.

 ### `sparv install`

 Installing a corpus involves deploying it either locally or on a remote server.
-Sparv supports the deployment of compressed XML exports, CWB data files, and SQL data.
+Sparv natively supports the deployment of compressed XML exports, CWB data files, and SQL data.
 When you run `sparv install`, Sparv checks if all necessary annotations are present.
-If any annotations are missing, Sparv will create them for you, so you don't need to annotate the corpus beforehand.
+If any annotations are missing, Sparv will create them for you, so you don't necessarily need to annotate the corpus beforehand.
 To see the available installation options, use `sparv install -l`.

 ### `sparv clean`